 This common problem is widely felt by organizations today.
 In fact, LinkedIn reports that 64% of learning professionals surveyed are prioritizing reskilling opportunities in an effort to close the growing skills gap within their companies.

 At the same time, employees are also feeling the pressure of skills gaps.
 Recent research shows that 46% of employees are concerned that their current skill sets will become obsolete within the next two years, and just 34% say they feel they are given adequate learning opportunities by their place of work.

 What is a skills gap analysis?

-A skills gap analysis is the process of auditing your workforce to identify the skills that your employees currently have compared to the skills that are needed to succeed in current and future positions within the company.
+A skills gap analysis (also referred to as a skills gap matrix, workforce gap analysis or skills gap framework) is the process of auditing your workforce to identify the skills that your employees currently have compared to the skills that are needed to succeed in current and future positions within the company.

 Knowing that skills gaps can pose a threat to your business and its ability to grow, a skills gap analysis is a critical tool for HR leaders to understand where the knowledge gaps are and what processes need to be put in place to address them.

 The days of performing a skills gap assessment just to check it off a to-do list and revisit a year or two down the line are long gone.
 In-demand skills are quickly changing, meaning it’s imperative that skills gap exercises happen on an ongoing basis.

 That said, there are certain events or “triggers” that should prompt you to re-examine skills needs within your business.
 Here are a few examples of when you should conduct a skills gap analysis:

 - A shift in business strategy